rnelson0/puppet-reference/README.md

 # puppet-reference
-A list of puppet modules, tools, testing, and architecture that are good references for current Puppet best practices.
+A list of puppet modules, tools, testing, and architecture that are good reference implementations of the [current Puppet best practices](https://github.com/puppetlabs/best-practices).

 ### Puppet 4